austinmama/vsrx/getting-started.md

 {:download: .download}

 # Getting Started
-To get started with the IBM Cloud Juniper vSRX Standard, navigate to the order page in the Customer Portal:
+To get started with IBM Cloud Juniper vSRX Standard, navigate to the order page in the Customer Portal:

 1. From your browser, open the [Customer Portal ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://control.softlayer.com/){: new_window} and log into your account.
 2. In the Customer Portal navigation, select **Network > Gateway Appliances**.